 Producers who are authorized to sell Washington Healthplanfinder products will be able to present QHP offerings to individuals in Washington State.
-To become a registered producer with the Exchange-WAHBE, a producer must hold a valid Washington State disability producer license, sign the Exchange-WAHBE User

-Participation Agreement, and attend a certification or recertification class annually.
+To become a registered producer with the Exchange, a producer must hold a valid Washington State disability producer license, sign the Exchange User Participation Agreement, and attend a certification or recertification class annually.

-Issuers offering plans on the Exchange that are Cascade Care plans are will be required to pay commission for the sale of those plans at a level at least equivalent to those of other Exchange plans offered by the Issuer.
-Issuers will honor enrollments completed by an Exchange WAHBE assister including producers, regardless of commission.
+Issuers offering plans on the Exchange that are Cascade Care plans are required to pay commission for the sale of those plans at a level at least equivalent to those of other Exchange plans offered by the Issuer.
+Issuers will honor enrollments completed by an Exchange assister including producers, regardless of commission.

 Amendments to section 2746 of the Public Health Service Act require a health insurance issuer offering individual health insurance coverage or short-term, limited-duration insurance to disclose to enrollees in such coverage and to report annually to HHS the direct or indirect compensation provided by the issuer to an agent or broker associated with enrolling individuals in such coverage.
 Section 2746(d) directs the Department of Health and Human Services (HHS) to finalize, through notice and comment rulemaking, the timing, form, and manner in which issuers must make these disclosures to consumers and submit reports to HHS.
-These new statutory requirements wereare applicable beginnings December 27, 2021.
+These statutory requirements were applicable beginning December 27, 2021.

 On September 10, 2021, HHS issued a proposed rule to require issuers to disclose to policyholders, before finalizing plan selection as well as on documentation confirming the individual's enrollment, commission rates and compensation structure for other direct and indirect compensation provided by the issuer to an agent or broker associated with enrolling those individuals.
 The proposed rules would also require such issuers to report to HHS the actual, total amount of direct and indirect compensation paid by the issuer to the agent and broker for the preceding year.
 The proposed rule has yet to be finalized.
-Once final, issuers will be required to inform the Exchange of their timeframe and approach to implement this requirement and provide the Exchange WAHBE with a sample of their disclosure language when developed.
-Additionally, issuers will be required to provide a report to the Exchange that contains the information included in the report to HHS (the actual, total amount of direct and indirect compensation paid to agents and brokers for the preceding year).
+Once final, issuers will be required to inform the Exchange of their timeframe and approach to implement this requirement and provide the Exchange with a sample of their disclosure language when developed.
+Additionally, issuers will be required to provide a report to the Exchange that contains the information included in the report to HHS (the actual, total amount of direct and indirect and indirect compensation year).